Who are the professors?

 - Webpage: http://mathieuparenti.weebly.com

 Sandra Poncet is Professor at PSE and at University Paris Sorbonne 1.
-His research focuses on the impact of the globalization process, particularly in terms of firm performance and local economic development.
-A significant part of his work focuses on China and uses firm-level data.
+Her research focuses on the impact of the globalization process, particularly in terms of firm performance and local economic development.
+A significant part of her work focuses on China and uses firm-level data.
 Her work has been published extensively in academic journals such as Review of Economics and Statistics, Journal of International Economics, Journal of Development Economics, World Development, World Bank Economic Review.
 Her current research projects examine how multinational firms adjust to the growing pressure they face in terms of responsible sourcing.

 - Class taught during the programme: Impact of trade liberalization: Measurement issues